 - The first graph shows that the number of Industrial Railways and Sidings and Spurs has remained steady since 2014.
 This is because we have pulled back in our efforts to identify new rail operations in the province due to limited resources.
 We have surveyed most of the province and will focus on capturing those operations that are not part of the system in the new year.
 The last area we will focus on is the Greater Vancouver area.

 - The Accidents and Incidents graph shows that there has been a decrease in accidents year to date in 2015.
-This can be attributed in part due to a lockout at SRY which saw the company cut service and run with management personnel.
-One possible explanation for their dramatic drop in accidents was that management crews were shadowed by locked out union members who scrutinized their switching.
+This can be attributed in part due to a lockout at Southern Railway Vancouver Island (SRYVI) which saw the company cut services and operate with management personnel.
+One possible explanation for SRYVI's dramatic drop in accidents was that management crews were shadowed by locked out union members who scrutinized their switching.
 We believe this speaks to the effectiveness of proficiency testing and having trained supervisors observe their rail crews working.

 - The Injury graph shows that there was a marked decline in the number of railway related injuries to date in 2015.